Evaluation and Care of the Normal Neonate

 Screening recommendations vary by clinical context and state requirements.

 All neonates are evaluated for jaundice throughout the hospital stay and before discharge.
-The risk of hyperbilirubinemia is assessed using risk criteria, measurement of bilirubin, or both (see also Neonatal Hyperbilirubinemia ).
+The risk of hyperbilirubinemia is assessed using risk criteria, measurement of bilirubin, or both.
 Bilirubin can be measured transcutaneously or in serum.
 Many hospitals screen all neonates and use a predictive nomogram to determine the risk of extreme hyperbilirubinemia.
 Follow-up is based on age at discharge, predischarge bilirubin level, and risk of developing jaundice.

-Most states test for specific inherited diseases (see Inherited Disorders of Metabolism ), including phenylketonuria, tyrosinemia, biotinidase deficiency, homocystinuria, maple syrup urine disease, galactosemia, congenital adrenal hyperplasia, sickle cell disease, and hypothyroidism.
-Some states also include testing for cystic fibrosis, disorders of fatty acid oxidation, and other organic acidemias.
+Most states test for specific inherited diseases, including phenylketonuria, tyrosinemia, biotinidase deficiency, homocystinuria, maple syrup urine disease, galactosemia, congenital adrenal hyperplasia, sickle cell disease, and hypothyroidism.
+Some states also include testing for cystic fibrosis, disorders of fatty acid oxidation, other organic acidemias, and severe combined immunodeficiency.

 HIV screening is required by some states and is indicated for children of mothers known to be HIV-positive or those engaging in HIV high-risk behaviors.

 Toxicology screening is indicated when any of the following are present: maternal history of drug use, unexplained placental abruption, unexplained premature labor, poor prenatal care, or evidence of drug withdrawal in the neonate.